I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/sti/nf-sti-istidevice-getlastnotificationdata.md

 <p>If the operation succeeds, the method returns S_OK.
 Otherwise, it returns one of the STIERR-prefixed error codes defined in <i>stierr.h</i>.</p>

 ## -remarks
-<p>Each time a <a href="NULL">Still Image Device Events</a> occurs, the still image event monitor calls <a href="image.istiusd_getnotificationdata">IStiUSD::GetNotificationData</a> (exported by a vendor-supplied minidriver) to obtain an event description.
+<p>Each time a <a href="https://msdn.microsoft.com/5f9be89c-8442-4894-b2f6-a4d3558464bf">Still Image Device Events</a> occurs, the still image event monitor calls <a href="image.istiusd_getnotificationdata">IStiUSD::GetNotificationData</a> (exported by a vendor-supplied minidriver) to obtain an event description.
 These descriptions are added to a linked list.
 If a client of the <b>IStiDevice</b> COM interface has called <a href="image.istidevice_subscribe">IStiDevice::Subscribe</a>, it is notified each time a device event occurs.
 It can then call <b>IStiDevice::GetLastNotificationData</b> to obtain the most recent addition to the linked list of events.</p>

 <p>Before calling <b>IStiDevice::GetLastNotificationData</b>, clients of the <b>IStiDevice</b> COM interface must call <a href="image.istillimage_createdevice">IStillImage::CreateDevice</a> to obtain an <b>IStiDevice</b> interface pointer, which provides access to a specified device.</p>